 Abstract

-Transaction costs are structural determinants of the stochastic discount factor (SDF), not merely implementation frictions.
-We embed stock-specific trading costs into the no-arbitrage condition to identify a nonlinear SDF, estimated via adversarial neural networks across a large cross-section of U.S. equities.
-The resulting transaction-cost-aware pricing kernel simultaneously improves cross-sectional pricing, mean-variance efficiency, and anomaly absorption.
-These gains arise from reallocating away from high-turnover signals toward stable fundamentals, producing a taxonomy of implementation-dependent versus cost-invariant risk premia.
-Our analysis operates at the level of the pricing kernel rather than portfolio optimization and is robust to systematic perturbations to the baseline specification.
+Transaction costs determine which characteristic exposures are worth maintaining in equilibrium, yet standard stochastic discount factor (SDF) estimates often ignore them.
+We embed stock-specific trading costs into the no-arbitrage condition to identify a nonlinear SDF, which we estimate via adversarial neural networks across a large cross-section of U.S. equities.
+The transaction-cost-aware pricing kernel endogenously reallocates away from high-turnover fundamentals, improving cross-sectional pricing, mean-variance efficiency, and anomaly absorption.
+This reveals a taxonomy of implementation-dependent versus cost-invariant risk premia, with absorbed anomalies clustering among canonical limits-to-arbitrage signals.
+These findings hold across different cost specifications, market regimes, and a linear SDF specification.

 Download